venugoapalreddy/biztalk-docs/his/core/configuring-ncp-for-independent-appc1.md

  **LOCADDR=0**
  For independent LUs configured by an administrator (as contrasted with LUs dynamically configured by NCP), specify LOCADDR=0.

- **PACING=** *value*
+ <strong>PACING=</strong> <em>value</em>
  Specifies the number of frames for NCP to send to an independent LU before NCP waits for a pacing response.
 The value for PACING should generally be greater than or equal to the corresponding Host Integration Server mode parameter, Pacing Receive Count.
-This ensures a smooth flow of data from the host to the Host Integration Server. ([!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] does not support adaptive pacing.)
+This ensures a smooth flow of data from the host to the Host Integration Server. ([!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] does not support adaptive pacing.)

- **VPACING=** *value*
+ <strong>VPACING=</strong> <em>value</em>
  Specifies the number of frames for NCP to receive from an independent LU before NCP sends a pacing response; sometimes called the receive window size.
 The value for VPACING should generally be less than or equal to the corresponding Host Integration Server mode parameter, Pacing Send Count.
-This prevents delays in sending from the Host Integration Server to the host. ([!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] does not support adaptive pacing.)
+This prevents delays in sending from the Host Integration Server to the host. ([!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] does not support adaptive pacing.)

 ## See Also
  [Sample VTAM Parameters](../core/sample-vtam-parameters1.md)